What Is Nonverbal Learning Disorder?

 Nonverbal learning disorder is a little-known condition that impacts more people than you might imagine, causing real daily difficulties for the adults and children who have it.
 Learn the signs of this confusing condition, and what you can do to treat it.

+NLD and anxiety tend go hand in hand, because of the inability to understand and connect with parents, teachers, peers, and spouses.
 Young children with NLD are usually good at hiding or compensating for their challenges — and often charm adults with their precocious conversation skills.
 But once puberty hits, NLD can cause serious trouble — teenagers with the condition often develop extreme anxiety over their inability to connect with their peers; trouble setting priorities or picking up social cues may cause an adult with NLD to lose jobs or jeopardize relationships.
-This is why accurate diagnosis is critical.
-It’s also complicated because NLD can look a lot like other disorders, particularly ADHD or autism, but interventions that work for those conditions will not always help someone with NLD.
+Many students become school-phobic, and adults with NLD have trouble communicating with coworkers and the boss.

 NLD varies from person to person, and is not defined as a separate condition in the Diagnostic and Statistical Manual of Mental Disorders, Volume 5 (DSM-V).
 However, commonly reported symptoms include the following: